gulopine/gulopine.github.io/_posts/2025-12-16-first-step.md

 I'd been stuck with society's rules.
 I'd been living for other people's approval.
 I'd been denying myself to avoid bullying.
 I was waiting for permission to be myself.
 Thankfully, I saw the parallel then, just as clearly as you're reading it now, and I realized I had a chance to truly put my money where my mouth was.
 I remembered Billy Porter in that amazing gown, and the joy that I felt at the idea of one day being able to do that myself.

-So I decided to it myself.
+So I decided to do it myself.
 But it wasn't easy.

 I took me a few days to research, because I knew I wouldn't feel comfortable shopping in the women's section of any stores.
 Or worse, shopping in a women's clothing store!
 I had to do this in private, because I was absolutely convinced that what I was doing was wrong.
 That everyone would hate me.
 I knew that I needed to do it anyway, but _no one could know_.